Dallas Brain Injury Lawyer

 Many brain injuries are not yet fully understood by science.
 Look no further than the emerging understanding of football-related brain injuries to see that we are still learning more about brain injuries and their effects every year.
 Both the mental and physical effects of brain injuries are a constant area of new and emerging study and understanding.

 Because of this, personal injury cases based on brain injuries can be complicated.
-Whether a traumatic brain injury (TBI) was caused by a car accident, a slip and fall, an accident at work, or a faulty product, it is important to select a Dallas TBI attorney who understands brain injuries and how they play-out in court.
+Whether your Dallas traumatic brain injury (TBI) was caused by a car accident, a slip and fall, an accident at work, or a faulty product, it is important to select a Dallas traumatic brain injury attorney who understands brain injuries and how they play-out in court.
 Queenan Law has attorneys who have experience in taking brain injuries to court, with real results for clients.

 The typical injury people may be familiar with is a concussion.
 A concussion is also called mild traumatic brain injury (MTBI), and usually results in unconsciousness, nausea, lack of coordination, and other effects.
 It is not surprising to see someone suffering from a concussion experience confusion, dizziness, blurred vision, or fatigue.
 It is never a good sign when the body is literally shut down to unconsciousness due to a brain injury, and concussions should always be treated by a doctor.
 If someone frequently receives concussions, they may be vulnerable to further damage or conditions.
 This includes chronic traumatic encephalopathy (CTE) – the injury associated with NFL players and frequent brain trauma.